SamMackrill/gw2-alternator/README.md

   * Only accounts not logged-in that day will launch (unless you clock Force all or make a selection)
   * If you have > 20 accounts expect that some fail (they will retry automatically)
   * The first character on the account will be automatically selected, this will be the one that logged in most recently
+  * Only accounts that have not logged-in since reset will launch
- * You can select accounts if you just want to launch a subset
+ * You can select accounts if you just want to launch a subset, this will ignore the filtering
+ * To harvest it is best not to run the Login step that day as this will trigger the login throttling

  Working with Multiple Accounts
  * The anti-botting measures tend to make dealing with more than 10 accounts difficult